-Measuring 26.25 inches by 64.25 inches by 50.25 inches, if provides a total cooking surface area of 760 square inches, enough to cook 38 burgers – 30 in the main cooking area and 8 on the side burner – you shouldn’t have any issue extending your guest list.
+Measuring 26.5 x 66.25 x 50.25 inches, if provides a total cooking surface area of 760 square inches, enough to cook 39 burgers – 31 in the main cooking area and 8 on the side burner — you shouldn’t have any issue extending your guest list.

-Soon after opening the box, you’ll quickly realize that Napoleon has invested in quality material both inside and outside of the grill.
+Soon after opening the box, you’ll quickly realize that Napoleon has invested in quality materials both inside and outside the grill.

-The extra large cooking space on the Prestige 500 includes four burners totalling 48,000 BTU, two infrared burners (side and rear), and a warming rack.
-This grill even includes a high-quality rotisserie kit making it one of the most versatile and complete grills on our list.
+The extra large cooking space on the Prestige 500 includes four main burners totaling 48,000 BTU, two infrared burners (side and rear), and a warming rack.
+This grill even includes a high-quality rotisserie kit making it one of the most versatile and complete products on our list.